 Dr Meena Balasubramanian (MBBS, DCH, FRCPCH, MD)

 Dr Balasubramanian completed her Paediatric training before undertaking specialist training in Clinical Genetics in Southampton and Sheffield.
 Her MD is on atypical presentation of Osteogenesis Imperfecta (OI) obtained from the University of Sheffield in 2012.
-She has been a Consultant in Clinical Genetics with a specialist bone genetics interest at Sheffield Children’s Hospital since 2012 and provides genetics input to the national OI service, seeing patients referred across UK.
-She has led several projects focused on genetics of OI and currently pursuing research projects focussed on identifying novel genetic causes in OI and exploring newer targets for therapy for OI.
+She has been a Consultant in Clinical Genetics with a specialist bone genetics interest at Sheffield Children’s Hospital since 2012, and provides genetics input to the national OI service.
+She has led several projects focused on genetics of rare bone disorders and currently pursuing a MRC Fellowship on developing zebrafish disease models for bone fragility and developing targets for therapeutic intervention.

 She has published over 95 first and senior-author publications in these areas and text books including a recent molecular medicine series on OI.
 She has also edited and written several patient information leaflets, done podcasts and invited presentations on rare bone and genetic disorders for Unique (www.rarechromo.org) and Brittle Bone Society (BBS).

 Her other roles include North East and Yorkshire Genomic Medicine Service Research Collaborative representative for Genomics England, Bone fragility lead for Genomic Clinical Interpretation Partnership (GeCIP), part of 100,000 Genomes project initiative to establish genetic causes of rare diseases in UK.
 She is the current secretary for Clinical Genetics Society and serves on the ‘Medical Advisory Board’ for Brittle Bone Society, SATB2 patient support group and Scientific Advisory Committee member for The Children’s Hospital Charity.